SSH Connections Using PuTTY on Windows

 - Check the box for Enable X11 forwarding.

 localhost:0in the X display location field.

 - Click Open to log in.

 Once you’re logged into the remote server, you may start any graphical application hosted there.
 The application will be projected onto your local desktop.
 Here’s the

-xcalcapplication running on a remote server, visible a Windows desktop:
+xcalcapplication running on a Windows desktop from a remote server: